Raptyyy/rapty_ac_vr_guide/README.md

 > Foveated rendering might be undesirable on headsets that use pancake lenses with large sweetspots such as Quest 3 or Pico 4, on such headsets it is recommended to use a very large center part of the Foveated image or to just not use Foveated rendering at all.

 > [!NOTE]
-> Note that since Assetto Corsa is a DirectX 11 game, Foveated Rendering works ONLY on Nvidia GPUs that are 20 series or newer.
+> Note that since Assetto Corsa is a DirectX 11 game, Foveated Rendering works ONLY on Nvidia 16xx, 20xx, 30xx and 40xx series GPUs or newer.

 ## 11. Additional Notes